-Planet Cycles has an extensive range of road bike demo bikes which can be ridden most days of the week.
+Planet Cycles has a range of demonstration road bikes which can be ridden most days of the week.
 Customers are welcome to come in and take one of our bikes for a test ride.

 We have great access to some quiet streets around our store and customers are welcome to come in and take one of our bikes for a test ride and compare different brands, models and styles from flat bar to endurance, classic road or even TT/triathlon and S-Works custom builds.
 The sky is the limit!